sidneykung/twitter_hate_speech_detection/README.md

 ## Final Model Performance

 F1 score was used as the main metric for this project, while also looking at Precision and Recall.

-Overall, we want as much hate speech to flagged as possible and so that it can be efficiently removed.
+**Overall, we want as much hate speech to flagged as possible** and so that it can be efficiently removed.
+This means also **optomizing the True Positive Rate**, aka Recall.

 ![confusion](./visualizations/normalized_log_reg_countvec_matrix.png)

-As expected, the final model has a True Negative Rate of 95% and a True Positive Rate (Recall) of only 44%.
+As expected, the final model has a True Negative Rate of 91% and a True Positive Rate of 62%.

 - This is consistent with the final model's evaluation metrics
 - We ideally **want as many True Negatives as possible**, because that would be identifying Hate Speech correctly
-    - This is where the model fails
+    - This is where the model could be improved
 - However, it has a very low False Positive Rate, which means regular tweets won't be misclassified as Hate Speech often
     - With this, users won't complain about over-censorship
-    - This is where the model succeeds

-**Overall, the Recall of this model needs to be greatly improved, in addition to the F1 of .0.3955.**
+**Overall, the Recall of this model needs to be improved further, in addition to the F1 of .0.3958.**

 ## Conclusion